Cingulara/openrmf-api-upload/README.md

 ![.NET Core Build and Test](https://github.com/Cingulara/openrmf-api-upload/workflows/.NET%20Core%20Build%20and%20Test/badge.svg)

 # openrmf-api-upload
-This is the openRMF Upload API for uploading a CKL file.
-It has two calls.
+This is the OpenRMF Upload API for uploading a CKL file.
+It has two calls and talks to the same database for the read, save, and upload APIs and message clients associated.

-POST to / to save a new checklist
+* POST to / to save a new checklist

-PUT to /{id} to update a new checklist content but keep the rest in tact
+* PUT to /{id} to update a new checklist content but keep the rest in tact

-/swagger/ gives you the API structure.
+* /swagger/ gives you the API structure.

 ## Making your local Docker image
 * make build